targetsm/gnn-weather-prediction/README.md

 ---

 This model inherently creates a iterative prediction.
-We have composed a video of the predicted frames in movie.gif.[](movie.gif)
+We have composed a video of the predicted frames in [movie.gif](movie.gif)